vectordotdev/vector/rfcs/2020-08-21-3092-apache-metrics-source.md

 - Do we want to apply any metric labels based on the other information available via the status page?
 I could see labeling the `url` at least.
   Ansnswer: label with `host` and `endpoint` as described above.
-- Do we want to have one apache source able to scrape multiple endpoints?
+- Do we want to have one apache_metrics source able to scrape multiple endpoints?
 Answer: yes, the config has been updated to allow multiple endpoints.
 - Are there preferences between `apache` or `httpd` for the nomenclature?
 I feel like `apache` is more well-known though `httpd` is more accurate.
 Answer: standardize on `apache`.